stiliajohny/stiliajohny.github.io/content/posts/tetris-calendar/index.en.md

 </style>

- I'd like to thank Tetris for making me really good at loading my dishwasher.
 I'd like to thank Tetris for making me really good at scheduling my meetings.

 <!--more-->